Graduate Student

 Russell Ladson

-He is a PhD student in the Department of Rhetoric at UC Berkeley.
+Russell Ladson is a third-year PhD student in the Department of Rhetoric at UC Berkeley.